14 Customer Service Skills to Cultivate [+ Self-Test Cheat Sheet]

 - No miscommunication: when an unhappy client reaches out to you, they have an opportunity to express themselves more easily.
 Besides, any bit of information will be lost due to translation.

 Are you not a tech-savvy person?
 Well, the sky isn’t falling here.
-You still have to know some basics, though: how to fill in a Microsoft Word document, create an Excel table or a PowerPoint presentation, and be familiar with Google Drive.
+Customer service skills and abilities imply that you still have to know some basics in this area, though: how to fill in a Microsoft Word document, create an Excel table or a PowerPoint presentation, and be familiar with Google Drive.

 When it comes to advanced customer service skills, you might need to have a clue how such software as Jira or Trello works.
 These are helpful tools for managing teams’ tasks.
 A lot of businesses also use a help desk feature as it makes support agents’ lives much easier:

-Product knowledge often stays in the shade of a customer service skill list.
 How is it possible to assist a client if you lack the most important: product knowledge?
+It often stays in the shade of a customer service skill list.
 Your readiness to listen and an excellent customer service mindset won’t do much good when you’re not able to answer a client’s question.